Visiting Seoul in Spring: what to do, where to go, and cherry blossom

 Weather in May

-May sees temperatures rise to an average of 24°C (75°F).
-That is close to summer if you ask me.
+May sees temperatures rise to an average of 24°C (75°F), which is close to summer.

-Thus, your luggage will be lighter as you come into Seoul, leaving more space for cosmetics as you go back home.
+Thus, your luggage will be lighter as you enter Seoul, leaving more space for cosmetics as you return home.
 Trust me, you will need it!

 What flowers bloom in May in Seoul: roses, lilac, tulips, daisies (in Gyeonhsangdo), and others